Plain English Summary

 What does the study involve?

-Participants will be allocated by chance to receive either manual-based e-mail-guided self-care for 12 months combined with usual care, or usual care alone.
+Participants are randomly allocated to receive either manual-based email-guided self-care for 12 months combined with usual care, or usual care alone.
 The treatment manual used is based on the Maudsley Model of Anorexia Nervosa Treatment for Adults (MANTRA), a treatment approached tried and tested at the Maudsley Hospital.
-E-mail support will be delivered weekly by experienced therapists.
-After 6 and 12 months, body mass index (assessed by patients weight and height) will be measured and various questionnaires and research interviews will be carried out to assess eating disorder symptoms, depression, anxiety, quality of life and service utilisation (in particular rehospitalisation).
+Email support is delivered weekly by experienced therapists.
+After 6 and 12 months, body mass index (assessed by patients weight and height) is measured and various questionnaires and research interviews are carried out to assess eating disorder symptoms, depression, anxiety, quality of life and service utilisation (in particular rehospitalisation).

 What are the possible benefits and risks of participating?